DC23/habitica-challenge-wrangler/README.md

 1 point if completed, or 0 points if unchecked.
 This removes the influence of uncompleted todo age which varies depending on when the challenge was joined.

-Then, two different methods are used for scoring.
+After that, two different methods are used for scoring.

 The first method calculates the total score across all tasks, with the winner being the participant with the highest total.
 While simple, this gives a high